-

 The analysis of these hydrocarbons is crucial for:

-• Identify sources of contamination (technical oils, inks, recycled packaging, etc.)
+• Identify the sources of contamination (technical oils, inks, recycled packaging, etc.)

-• Assess health risks, particularly those linked to the presence of MOAH in food or cosmetics
+• Assess the health risks, particularly those related to the presence of MOAH in food or cosmetics

-• Ensure compliance with European recommendations (EFSA, BfR, Food Packaging Forum)
+• Ensuring compliance with European recommendations (EFSA, BfR, Food Packaging Forum)

-• Meet the requirements of distributors or quality labels (organic, clean beauty, etc.)
+• Meeting the requirements of distributors or quality labels (organic, clean beauty, etc.)

-• Controlling migration risks from packaging materials (especially recycled ones)
+• Controlling the risks of migration from packaging materials (especially recycled materials)

-MOAHs are suspected of genotoxic effects even at low doses, hence zero tolerance is recommended by some authorities, particularly for infant products or edible oils.
+MOAHs are suspected of having genotoxic effects even at low doses, hence a zero tolerance recommended by some authorities, particularly for infant products or cooking oils.

 Recommended analytical method: LC-GC-FID

-The dosage is carried out according to the reference method LC-GC-FID (liquid chromatography coupled with gas chromatography with flame ionization detection):
+The assay is performed according to the reference method LC-GC-FID (liquid chromatography coupled to gas chromatography with flame ionization detection):

-• Pre-separation by LC to separate MOSH / MOAH / POSH fractions
+• Pre-separation by LC to separate the MOSH / MOAH / POSH fractions

-• Automatic injection into GC-FID for specific quantification
+• Automatic injection in GC-FID for specific quantification

 • Method validated by the Food Packaging Forum, EFSA, BfR and other European bodies

-• Limits of quantification in the order of 0.5 to 2 mg/kg, depending on the matrix and preparation
+• Quantification limits are in the range of 0.5 to 2 mg/kg, depending on the matrix and preparation

 This technique guarantees good reproducibility, precise separation and reliable quantification of the different families of hydrocarbons.